-Students will cover a wide variety of marine biology topics including fish adaptations, dangerous marine animals, shark ecology, echinoderm classification and learn about current ocean concerns such as microplastics, animal ethics and ocean acidification.
+Students will cover a wide variety of marine biology topics including fish adaptations, dangerous marine animals, shark ecology, and echinoderm classification. and learn about threats to the ocean, such as microplasticsand ocean acidification.
 They will also check out what’s on the inside by observing a scientific fish dissection.

 “We treat the ocean likes it’s invincible but it’s not.
 Every little thing that ends up in the sea has the potential to make animals sick – and if they start to die off, the impact on humans is huge as well.
 Making that connection between sea and land is vital for the planet’s future.” – Richard Coward, Ocean Life Education